scottslowe/weblog/content/post/2025-09-19-technology-short-take-188.md

 url: /2025/09/19/technology-short-take-188/
 ---

 Welcome to Technology Short Take #188!
 I'm back once again with a small collection of articles and links related to a variety of data center-related technologies.
-I hope you find something useful!
+I hope you find something useful!<!--more-->

 ## Networking